Max Planck Institute of Biophysics: Institute's history

 The institute was founded in Frankfurt am Main as the "Kaiser Wilhelm Institute of Biophysics" in 1937.
 However, it had a predecessor, the "Institut für Physikalische Grundlagen der Medizin" which had been established in 1921 by Friedrich Dessauer, an admirer of Wilhelm Röntgen, who endeavored to apply radiation physics to medicine and biology.
 Being a conservative member of parliament for the democratic "Zentrumspartei", Dessauer opposed the National Socialists' rise to power and was then forced to emigrate in 1934.
 His successor, Dessauer's colleague and long-standing collaborator, Boris Rajewsky was the first director of the Kaiser Wilhelm Institute of Biophysics.
 Rajewsky firstly coined the term "Biophysics" and consequently the institute became one of the first to be known by this name.
-Research has been conducted primarily on the effects of radioactive radiation on humans and possible medical use, as well as on aerosols.
+Research has been conducted primarily on the effects of radioactive radiation on humans and possible medical use, and on aerosols.